putyourlightson/craft-blitz/README.md

 ### Console Commands

-Console commands with the functionality described above can also be used as follows:
+The following console commands with the functionality described above are available.

     ./craft blitz/cache/clear